ibm-cloud-docs/devsecops/devsecops-promotion-pipeline.md

 While the validation is in progress, merging of the promotion pull/merge request is blocked.
 Once the validation pipeline completes, the evidence status is set on the pull/merge request.
 Clicking on each entry in the status takes the user to the specific stage in the corresponding CI pipeline run.

+## How to opt-in into promotion validation?
+{: #cd-devsecops-promotion-validation-pipeline-opt-in}

+[Deprecated]{: tag-deprecated} The `opt-in-promotion-validation` option that was used to automatically kick-off the promotion validation pipeline on a pull request is `deprecated` in favor of the `Git Promotion Validation trigger`.
+If you have this property in the environment settings, you will see the deprecation notice in the pipeline logs and Slack notification.

 ## How to enable promotion validation?
 {: #cd-devsecops-promotion-validation-pipeline-enable}
 For all new CD toolchains, Git Promotion Validation trigger is automatically created and set to enabled.